How do I use shader debug information?

 RenderDoc makes extensive use of shader reflection and debug information to provide a smoother debugging experience.
 This kind of information gives names to anything in the shader interface such as constants, resource bindings, interpolated inputs and outputs.
 It includes better type information that in many cases is not available, and it can also even include embedded copies of the shader source which is used for source-level debugging.

 On most APIs this debug information adds up to a large amount of information which is not necessary for functionality, and so it can be optionally stripped out.
 Many shader compilation pipelines will do this automatically, so the information is lost by the time RenderDoc can intercept it at the API level.
-For this reason there are several ways to save either the unstripped shader blob or just the debug information separately at compile time and provide ways for RenderDoc to correlate the stripped blob it sees passed to the API with the debug information on disk.
+For this reason there are several ways to save either save the unstripped shader blob or just the debug information separately at compile time and provide ways for RenderDoc to correlate the stripped blob it sees passed to the API with the debug information on disk.

 Note